nginxinc/kubernetes-ingress/docs/content/troubleshooting/troubleshoot-ingress-controller.md

   - -v=3
 ```

-You can configure `error-log-level` in the NGINX Ingress controller `configMap`:
+You can configure `error-log-level` in the NGINX Ingress Controller `configMap`:

 ```yaml
 kind: ConfigMap